MicrosoftDocs/xamarin-docs/docs/graphics-games/urhosharp/using.md

 ---
-title: "Using UrhoSharp"
+title: "Using UrhoSharp To Build A 3D Game"
-description: "Overview of the UrhoSharp Engine" ms.prod: xamarin ms.assetid: D9BEAD83-1D9E-41C3-AD4B-3D87E13674A0
+description: "This document provides an overview of UrhoSharp, describing scenes, components, shapes, cameras, actions, user input, sound, and more." ms.prod: xamarin ms.assetid: D9BEAD83-1D9E-41C3-AD4B-3D87E13674A0
 author: charlespetzold
 ms.author: chape
 ms.date: 03/29/2017
 ---

-# Using UrhoSharp
+# Using UrhoSharp To Build A 3D Game

-_Overview of the UrhoSharp Engine_

 Before you write your first game, you want to get familiarized with the basics: how to setup your scene, how to load resources (this